 The actions in the plan will now be undertaken by stakeholders, as resources allow.
 Prepared by Debbi Delaney under a Steering Committee composed of King Island Community representatives and Tasmanian Department of Primary Industries, Parks, Water and Environment (DPIPWE) representatives.
 The content of the plan reflects the knowledge and experience of the King Island Community augmented by inputs from staff of the Threatened Species Section of DPIPWE and the Australian Government Department of Sustainability, Environment, Water, Population and Communities (DSEWPaC).
 The Plan was based upon a draft prepared by Lauren Barrow in 2008.
 The preparation of the Plan was funded by King Island Natural Resource Management Group, the King Island Council, DSEWPaC, and DPIPWE.
 A Steering Committee will review progress on an annual basis, provide guidelines on priorities and communicate results to relevant stakeholders.

-from Currie Newsagency, The Trend, or KINRMG (by post or from KINRMG office):
+from Currie Newsagency, The Trend, or KINRMG (by mail or from KINRMG office, 5 George Street, Currie)

 ADDENDUM (2014): being updated